Application deployments with GitOps (Flux v2) for AKS and Azure Arc-enabled Kubernetes

 microsoft.flux cluster extension won't install if there are Flux v1

 sourceControlConfigurations resources in a cluster.
-The process of removing Flux v1 configurations and deploying Flux v2 configurations should not take more than 30 minutes.
+The process of removing Flux v1 configurations and deploying Flux v2 configurations shouldn't take more than 30 minutes.

 Removing Flux v1

 sourceControlConfigurations doesn't stop any applications that are running on the clusters.
-However, during the period when Flux v1 configuration is removed and Flux v2 extension is not yet fully deployed:
+However, during the period when Flux v1 configuration is removed and Flux v2 extension isn't yet fully deployed:

-- If there are new changes in the application manifests stored in a Git repository, these are not pulled during the migration, and the application version deployed on the cluster will be stale.
+- If there are new changes in the application manifests stored in a Git repository, these changes aren't pulled during the migration, and the application version deployed on the cluster will be stale.